Bins, rubbish and recycling

 - Sandfold Lane, Levenshulme, M19 3BJ - open seven days a week, 8am to 6pm

-Please only visit if it is essential.
+- Only visit if it is essential

 Full details are on the Recycle for Greater Manchester website, including health and safety guidance.
 You can follow @recycle4gm on twitter for updates.